-Findings from this study will contribute to debates being held at the intersection of race and public policy.
-The case of the "Negro immigrant" does indeed offer the potential to bring sobering evidence to the ongoing dispute concerning explanations for an enduring racial inequality.
-However, if we continue to celebrate Afro-Caribbeans as a 'model minority' vis-àvis their African American peers without inserting a more robust conceptualization of race and racism, we will continue to incite intra-racial jealousy and infighting (e.g., Raphael 1964) to the exclusion of a more forthright conversation intended to lead to policy formation that has as its goal the amelioration of racial
+Finally, findings from this study will contribute to debates being held at the intersection of race and public policy.
+The case of the "Negro immigrant" does offer the potential to bring sobering evidence to the ongoing dispute concerning reasons for an enduring racial inequality.
+However, if we continue to celebrate black immigrants as a 'model minority' vis-à-vis their African American peers without inserting a more robust conceptualization of race and racism, we will continue to incite intra-racial jealousy and in-fighting (e.g., Raphael 1964) to the exclusion of a more forthright conversation intended to lead to policy formation that has as its goal the amelioration of racial inequality in the United States (Pierre 2004).
+As such, I will ultimately be using findings from this study to comment on the viability of the two major explanations for black-white racial inequality in the United States - i.e., anti-black racial animus and black sociocultural pathology.